Roses need rose fertilizer, applied in the right amounts, at the right time, for the rose plants to grow and bloom successfully.

 Sick or struggling bushes do NOT need fertilizing!
 They need lots of water, and maybe some amending of the soil.
 One of the best Organic Fertilizers on the market is called "Roses Alive".
 It's an all natural organic product, that really does what it says!!
 They also have a product called "Flowers Alive", that is also wonderful!
 You will not believe the flowers you will get with these products

-Carefully pull away the top most layer of mulch from around the plants, Spread the fertilizer on moist soil above the root area.
-(Always water your plants well before applying fertilizer) Use the amount recommended on the package.
+With your garden tool, carefully pull away the top most layer of mulch from around the plants.
+(Always water your plants well before applying fertilizer)

 Reapply the mulch.